Opentrons/opentrons/api/docs/source/pipettes.rst

 .. testcode:: liquid

     '''
-    Examples on this page expect the following
+    Examples in this section expect the following
     '''
     from opentrons import containers, instruments